saharshbaiju/amFOSS-tasks/task-01/solution.md

 And what could be safer than your Home Sweet Home
 Copy it to the directory that shares the name of your state and also take a screenshot of this output

-Found the first key from russia folder using grep command and viewed it by "less"

-You’ve uncovered the first piece of the puzzle — well done, explorer.

-The string: T25lIGxhc3QgdGFzaywgYW5kIHlvdSdsbCBoYXZlIHN1Y2Nlc3NmdWxseSBjb21

-Its meaning holds power... and danger.
-Now that the facility has fulfilled its purpose, it's time to cover your tracks, erase it.
-Wipe it from existence so no one — and nothing — can trace your path.
-The future depends on secrecy.

 <h1>The third solution</h1>